matvilap/matvilap.github.io/_works/lines.md

 ---
 title: Lines
-subtitle: free improv collective
+subtitle: Free Improvisation Collective
 category: improv
 thumb: /images/thumbs/Lines.jpg
 date: 2020-01-01
 ---

-Lines is a free improv group that explores the combination of acoustic instruments with live processing and looping techniques.
-First initiated by Matias Vilaplana in 2018 together with guitar player Geoff Brown and drummer Joey Fortino in Ann Arbor, where they met while being students.
-The idea was to have a rotating group of musicians, allowing for different combinations in order to explore multiple sound worlds.
-This further collaborations included working with Spencer Haney (double bass), Ezra Ganz (bass clarinet), Ryan Cox (saxophone) and Bradley Gurwin (piano, keyboard).
+Lines is an improvisation group that explores the combination of acoustic instruments with live processing and looping techniques in free form.
+First initiated in Ann Arbor, MI, in 2018 by Matias Vilaplana (electronics), Geoff Brown (guitar) and Joey Fortino (drums) while they were students.
+Further collaborations included Spencer Haney (double bass), Ezra Ganz (bass clarinet), Ryan Cox (saxophone) and Bradley Gurwin (piano, keyboard) and it became a rotating line-up allowing for different combinations that explore multiple sound worlds.

 ## Albums (2018 - 2020)